Janis Joplin: 1962–1965: Early recordings

 Back in Port Arthur in the spring of 1965, after Joplin's parents noticed her weight of 88 lb, she changed her lifestyle.
 She avoided drugs and alcohol, adopted a beehive hairdo, and enrolled as an anthropology major at Lamar University in nearby Beaumont, Texas.
 Her sister Laura said in a 2016 interview that social work was her major during her year at Lamar.
 During her time at Lamar University, she commuted to Austin to sing solo, accompanying herself on acoustic guitar.
 One of her performances was at a benefit by local musicians for Texas bluesman Mance Lipscomb, who was suffering with ill health.
 Joplin became engaged to Peter de Blanc in the fall of 1965.
 She had begun a relationship with him toward the end of her first stint in San Francisco.
 Now living in New York where he worked with IBM computers, he visited her to ask her father for her hand in marriage.
 Joplin and her mother began planning the wedding.
 De Blanc, who traveled frequently, ended the engagement soon afterward.

-In 1965 and 1966, Joplin commuted from her family's Port Arthur home to Beaumont, Texas, where she had regular sessions with a psychiatric social worker named Bernard Giarritano at a counseling agency that was funded by the United Fund, which after her death changed its name to the United Way.
+In 1965 and 1966, Joplin commuted from her family's Port Arthur home to Beaumont, Texas, where she had regular sessions with a psychiatric social worker named Bernard Giarritano at a counseling agency that was funded by the United Fund (now the United Way).
 Interviewed by biographer Myra Friedman after his client's death, Giarritano said Joplin had been baffled by how she could pursue a professional career as a singer without relapsing into drugs, and her drug-related memories from immediately prior to returning to Port Arthur continued to frighten her.
 Joplin sometimes brought an acoustic guitar with her to her sessions with Giarritano, and people in other offices within the building could hear her singing.

-Giarritano tried to reassure her that she did not have to use narcotics in order to succeed in the music business.
-She also said that if she were to avoid singing professionally, she would have to become a keypunch operator (as she had done a few years earlier) or a secretary, and then a wife and mother, and she would have to become very similar to all the other women in Port Arthur.
+Giarritano tried to reassure her that she did not have to use narcotics to succeed in the music business.
+She also said that if she were to avoid singing professionally, she would have to become a keypunch operator, as she had done a few years earlier, or a secretary, and then a wife and mother, and she would have to become similar to all the other women in Port Arthur.
 Approximately a year before Joplin joined Big Brother and the Holding Company, she recorded seven studio tracks with her acoustic guitar.
-Among the songs she recorded were her original composition of the song "Turtle Blues" and an alternate version of "Cod'ine" by Buffy Sainte-Marie.
-These tracks were later issued as a new album in 1995, titled This is Janis Joplin 1965 by James Gurley.
+Among the songs she recorded were her original composition of "Turtle Blues" and an alternate version of "Cod'ine" by Buffy Sainte-Marie.
+These tracks were later released as an album in 1995, titled This is Janis Joplin 1965.